nchmielewski/fun/yahtzee/README.md

 The number of total possible combinations is derived from the same logic we use when counting regular/decimal (base-10 aka 0 to 9) numbers and binary numbers (base-2 aka 0 to 1).
 Since there are 6 sides to a die, we will be counting in base-6 aka 1 to 6.

-When we count in base-10 we count from right to left; we count by increasing the right-most (least-significant) number until it reaches it's max value 9.
+When we count in base-10 we count from right to left; we count by increasing the right-most (least-significant) number until it reaches it's max value, which in base-10 is 9.
 Then, we increase the next number to the left by one and we restart counting with the least-significant number.
-When we count in base-2 we also count from right to left; we count the same way, increasing the right-most (least-significant) number/bit but this time the max is 1.
+When we count in base-2 we also count from right to left; we count the same way, increasing the right-most (least-significant) number/bit until it reaches it's max value, which in base-2 is 1.
 The process is the same between each set, so the same logic can be applied to counting possible die aka base-6.

 ### Why 7776 total possible combinations?